daviortega/zen-of-distributed-groups/README.md

 No heroes and no vilains
 Incremental help is better than disruptive behavior
-Communication is a problem and centralization efforts still looms
+Communication is a problem and centralization still looms
-Efficiency is a challenge
+Efficiency is a challenge but it must be pursuit can't complain if you are not there fix instead of criticize forgiveness is better than permission because one can is not a reason to do it because should be done is a reason to do it